mchmarny/ns-label-operator/README.md

 ## deployment

-Apply the deployment that will create:
+Apply the `ns-label-trigger` deployment that will create:

 * `ns-watcher` namespace
 * `ns-watcher-account` service account